ShantanuSingh08/ShantanuSingh08/README.md

 ## Get in Touch
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/shantanu-singh-11b097241/)
 - Check out my projects on [GitHub](https://github.com/ShantanuSingh08)
-- Chat with me on Discord: ShantanuSingh08
+- Chat with me on Discord: _shantanusingh_

 Feel free to reach out if you're interested in collaborating or have any questions about my work!